Enraged-Rabbit-Community/ERCF_v2/README.md

 <td>
 These kits and specialty parts have been checked by us and meet good quality standards:
 <ul>
-  <li>On the way... stay tuned!
+  <li>List of official and certified vendors on the way... stay tuned!
   </li>
 </td>
 </tr>
 </table>

 **Manufacturers:**
 _If you want to be included, please contact us.
-We are happy to validate your kit/parts and then add you to the list..._
+We are happy to validate your kit/parts and then add you to the list._

 <br>